samantakrb/Site-Zaban/README.md

 This project uses vanilla JavaScript to create an interactive and modern landing page experience without relying on external libraries.

-A modern and lightweight **spotlight cursor effect** built with vanilla HTML, CSS, and JavaScript.
-This project creates a smooth glowing light that follows the mouse movement, inspired by Apple-style UI interactions.

 ---